 This summary highlights information that is contained elsewhere in this Proxy Statement.
-This summary does not contain all of the information that you should consider, and you should read this entire Proxy Statement carefully before voting.
+This summary does not contain all of the information that you should consider, and we encourage you to read this entire Proxy Statement carefully before voting.
+On or about April 22, 2022, we intend to make this Proxy Statement available online and to mail the Notice of Internet Availability of Proxy Materials (the "Notice") to all stockholders entitled to vote at the Annual Meeting.

-In this Proxy Statement, the "company," "we," "our" and "us" refer to refer to Armada Hoffler Properties, Inc.
+In this Proxy Statement, the "Company," "we," "our" and "us" refer to Armada Hoffler Properties, Inc.